larsrh/website/_articles/conferences.md

 lang: en
 abstract: |
   I thought it'd be fun to collect a list of all conferences I've been to.
-  There were a lot of them; at least seventy it seems.
+  There were a lot of them; at least eighty it seems.
   Maybe we've even crossed paths somewhere.
 hero:
   src: "img/topics/crdt/world.jpg"